dr-jam/AI-Games-Design/README.md

 Check [Reading Response Assignment](https://docs.google.com/spreadsheets/d/1-htbdjb7DabPeJzt9FIrtL4gtpOLcyH3uh4vZQErf1k/edit?usp=sharing) for weekly assignments.
 Each sheet corresponds to the week the reading response is assigned.

+If you would like to use a personalized username for the reading responses, please fill out the [RR User Name Form](https://forms.gle/4wpsgeK3SqTwHAqv9).

 ### Programming Projects

 There will be 3 programming projects in this course that when completed will provide a baseline of game AI techniques for you to construct a final project from.
 These projects are designed to introduce you to valuable frameworks and systems used in AI-based game design.
 The tentative list of projects are: